adamjaro/star-upcDst/README.md

 ### Example 2:
-- MuDst files are transfered by someone privately, use filelist to submit condor jobs, the one can use Kong's example as a template.
+- MuDst files are transfered by someone privately, so it can use a filelist as input to submit condor jobs, then one can use Kong's example as a template.
 Kong's example is based on dAu Run16 UPC events:

-Go to "scheduler_filelist" and only modify "SubmitQueryList.sh" with similar steps as *Example 1*:
+Go to directory "scheduler_filelist" and only modify "SubmitQueryList.sh" with similar steps as *Example 1*:
 1. Modify "jobname" to whatever you want;
 2. Modify the path to your filelist;